JHDng/Unity-Minigame-Project/README.md

 - The scripts are entirely written by me and the game design was developed in collaboration with @dug0ng0.

-The game is thought for android devices, but you can try the web version at this link: [WIP].
+The game is thought for android devices, but you can try an old web version at this link: [WIP].